 If you think you could qualify for the DAC-SASH program, visit the GRID Alternatives website.

-In California, people who install a solar- or wind-powered device to produce energy for their residence or place of business are entitled to an exemption for the amount of value the device contributes to their property.
-This essentially means anyone who installs solar panels or other solar-powered devices on their property is exempt from paying property taxes equivalent to the property value increase as a result of adding said system until 2025.
+In California, people who install a solar- or wind-powered device to produce energy for their residence or business are entitled to an exemption for the value the device adds to the property.
+This essentially means anyone who installs solar panels or other solar-powered devices on their property is exempt from paying property taxes equivalent to the property value increase from adding said system until 2026.
+The program has been extended and is in effect until Jan.
+1, 2027.

 It’s a win-win: your solar system could increase the value of your home and you don’t have to pay property taxes on it.
 This incentive is a great benefit, especially for people who require a larger system to offset their electricity usage.

-Net metering is available in the three large investor-owned utility companies in California:
+Net billing is available in the three large investor-owned utility companies in California, that are governed by the California Public Utility Commission (CPUC):

 - Pacific Gas & Electric (PG&E)